muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 - If the player dies the biter will stay at their body until they return to the biter to collect it again.
 - The biter will follow the player within some set ranges when just moving around.
 - When the biter enters combat it can stray much further from the player, but if it gets too far then it will break off combat and return to its master.
 This means if the player runs away from a biter base your pet will eventually follow assuming it is still alive.
+- The biter type is selected based on the enemy force evolution.
+It can also have bonus health based on enemy evolution.